Check Allie Cosmetic Batch Code

 • If the decoded Allie date feels older than expected, compare it with purchase timing, package generation, and the current smell, color, and texture before deciding.

-• For allie batch code, the highest-value decision is to replace old or heat-exposed SPF even when the package still looks clean.
+• Use the result to decide whether to replace old or heat-exposed SPF even when the package still looks clean.

 Methodology